A culture of innovation, fostered through employee recognition, can be an effective way for organizations to drive innovation and business growth.

 Organizations reward such efforts and are recognized socially by other employees.

-Hence, such organizations value trial-and-error and test-and-learn.
+Hence, such organizations value trial and error and test-and-learn.

 Through the HiFives platform, employees can submit their ideas and solutions for various technical and business problems related to productivity, quality, safety, and the environment.
 Their supervisors and other managers then evaluate these ideas, and the best ideas are selected and rewarded on the platform itself.